syntax-tree/hast/readme.md

 (older) HTML attributes are reflected in the DOM.

-1. Any name referencing a combinations of multiple words (such as “stroke miter limit”) becomes a camelcased property name capitalising each word boundary.
+1. Any name referencing a combinations of multiple words (such as “stroke miter limit”) becomes a camelcased property name capitalizing each word boundary.
     This includes combinations that are sometimes written as several words.
     For example, `stroke-miterlimit` becomes `strokeMiterLimit`, `autocorrect`
     becomes `autoCorrect`, and `allowfullscreen` becomes `allowFullScreen`.
-2. Any name that can be hyphenated, becomes a camelcased property name capitalising each boundary.
+2. Any name that can be hyphenated, becomes a camelcased property name capitalizing each boundary.
     For example, “read-only” becomes `readOnly`.
 3. Compound words that are not used with spaces or hyphens are treated as a normal word and the previous rules apply.